emilstu/CAE_Feature_Extraction/README.md

   -nc NUM_CLUSTERS, --num_clusters NUM_CLUSTERS  Number of clusters.
 ```
 ### Feature Extraction
 Features are extracted from the clusters by utilizing a trained CAE model (2D/3D).
-For each cluster, the maximum standard deviation is calculated.
-The result is a 1D list with the same size as the number of clusters.
+The features are saved in the same directory as the CAE model.
 ```bash
 $ python3 main.py FeEx -h